We are hearing a lot about “sovereign citizens” at the moment, people who are anti-government and reject the rules we live under.

 The movement sprung from a conspiracy theory that the Australian government has been secretly infiltrated and replaced by a corporation that enslaves citizens through secret trust accounts.

-Video of police vehicle stop encounters have become the most visible examples of sovereign citizens challenging government authority,”she said.
+Video of police vehicle stop encounters have become the most visible examples of sovereign citizens challenging government authority,”

 Barbour Gatt says that sovereign citizens might also change their name and avoid entering into agreements that suggest they accept the government’s legitimacy.